 - Films Live-Action

 - Video Games

 - Western Animation

-- The drawing Esto es peor ("This is worse") by Francisco de Goya from his The Disasters Of War shows the body of a mutilated body of a Spanish fighter spiked on a tree, surrounded by the corpses of French soldiers.
+- The drawing Esto es peor ("This is worse") by Francisco de Goya from his The Disasters Of War shows the mutilated body of a Spanish fighter spiked on a tree, surrounded by the corpses of French soldiers.

-- One of the best lines from Aladdin: The Return of Jafar is the Genie Jafar's response to being reminded of his inability to kill: "You'd be surprised what you can live through."
+- The Arc Words of Aladdin: The Return of Jafar are the Genie Jafar's response to being reminded of his inability to kill: "You'd be surprised what you can live through."

 - That's the basis of Jafar's Evil Plan, he states that: "It's not enough that we simply destroy Aladdin.
 After all, there are things so much worse than death."
-It's sure is: Aladdin not only learn that he will be executed, but Jasmine, the love of his life, ordered it.
-Then, a few seconds before the execution, Aladdin realize that the one who ordered it was actually Jafar in disguise.
-Aladdin nearly died not only knowing that his enemy had returned, but having no idea what the latter did of Jasmine, or what he will do to her afterwards.
+It's sure is: Aladdin not only learns that he will be executed, but Jasmine, the love of his life, ordered it.
+Then, a few seconds before the execution, Aladdin realizes that the one who ordered it was actually Jafar in disguise.
+Aladdin nearly died not only knowing that his enemy had returned, but having no idea what the latter did with Jasmine, or what he will do to her afterwards.

 - In The Book of Life, unlike the vibrant, unique, and happy Remembered, the Forgotten are all dull, similar, moaning zombies who randomly turn into dust.
 Made all the worse when you understand that not everyone deserves this fate; it's just what ultimately happens when no one alive knows who you are regardless of your deeds.

 - What happens to the surviving humans after the human/machine war in The Second Renaissance.
 The machines, starved of sunlight, decide to use mankind as an energy source.
 Citizens and soldiers alike are utterly powerless as machines first experiment and mutilate their bodies, then plug them violently into power plants where they remain stuck in agony for the rest of their lives.